Skip to content

 Examples with kubectl config:

-Get the list of available contextskubectl config get-contexts
+Get the list of available contexts

-Create a new contextkubectl config set-context prod-admin --cluster kind-cluster-1 --user kind-cluster-1
+kubectl config set-context prod-admin --cluster kind-cluster-1 --user kind-cluster-1

-Create a new context with default namespacekubectl config set-context dev-user --cluster kind-cluster-2 --user dev-user --namespace app-frontend
+kubectl config set-context dev-user --cluster kind-cluster-2 --user dev-user --namespace app-frontend

-Remove a contextkubectl config delete-context dev-user
+kubectl config delete-context dev-user

 current-context Section